highfidelity/hifi-docs-grav-content/02.create-and-explore/05.avatars/03.avatar-standards/docs.md

 To view the default blendshapes for the default Being of Light avatar, open the defaultAvatar_full file located in your High Fidelity folder under **resources > meshes**.

+## Other Important Points

+* Your avatar should be able to make a fist when the user presses the grip button (also other finger compatibility with the Touch and the future knuckle controllers).
+* Your avtar should have clothes included in the mesh to avoid "naked" moments.
+* Remove unused blendshapes or unseen triangles to keep size down.
+* Your maximum texture limit should be 1024x1024.

 ## Joint Hierarchy and Naming

 - Hips